Trump Pleads Not Guilty In 2020 Georgia Election Case

-(MENAFN- Famagusta Gazette) Former U.S. President Donald Trump pleaded not guilty on Thursday to charges of attempting to overturn his 2020 presidential election defeat in the southeastern state of Georgia.
+WASHINGTON, Sept 1 (NNN-XINHUA) – Former U.S. President, Donald Trump, pleaded not guilty yesterday, to charges of attempting to overturn his 2020 presidential election defeat in the south-eastern state of Georgia.

 Trump was charged with 13 counts, including violating the state's racketeering act, soliciting a public officer to violate his oath, conspiring to impersonate a public officer, conspiring to commit forgery in the first degree, and conspiring to file false documents.

-Fulton County Superior Court Judge Scott McAfee had set arraignment hearings for Trump and other defendants charged in the case for Sept.
-6. That plea means the former Republican president will not appear in person in court next week to face the charges.
+Fulton County Superior Court Judge, Scott McAfee, set arraignment hearings for Trump and other defendants charged in the case for Sept 6.
+That plea means the former Republican president will not appear in person in court next week to face the charges.

 Last week, Trump turned himself in at the Fulton County jail in Atlanta, Georgia, becoming the first former president to have a mug shot taken.